opensensor.space

 Roadmap

-• Multi-sensor support - Reference implementations for industrial sensors, agricultural IoT, smart city applications
+• Multi-sensor support - LoRa, radio (AIS), industrial sensors, agricultural IoT, smart city applications

 Resources